-JavaScript Data Grid: Grid Interface
+JavaScript Grid: Grid Overview | AG Grid

 In addition to adding event listeners directly via the

 gridOptions object, it is possible to register for events, similar to registering for events on native DOM elements.
-This means there are two ways to listen for events: either to use the
+This means there are two ways to listen for events: either use the

-onXXX() method on the API (where XXX is replaced with the event name), or to register for the event.
+onXXX() method on the api (where XXX is replaced with the event name), or register a listener for the event.
 The latter option allows you to add multiple handlers for the same event.
 The following example demonstrates the two options:

 // create handler function